ionic-team/stencil-site/src/docs-md/guides/distribution.md

 ### In a stencil-app-starter app
 - Run `npm install my-name --save`
+- Add an import to the npm packages: `import my-component`;
 - Then you can use the element anywhere in your template, JSX, html etc